15 Best Places to Visit in Southeast Asia

-The countries that fall in the Southeast Asia region have so much going for them, it's almost impossible to keep them off anybody's bucket list.
-From the white soft beaches to major cities to the rich history and culture and the must-try food, this part of the world has something for everybody.
+The countries that fall in the Southeast Asia region have so much going for them, it's almost impossible to keep them off anybody's travel bucket list.
+From white, soft beaches and major cities to the rich history, culture, and the must-try food, this part of the world has something for everybody.

 Whatever your heart is set on, here is a list of the best places to visit in Southeast Asia.

 1. Angkor Wat, Cambodia

 Located in northwestern Cambodia, the city is best known for being the gateway to the Angkor region, but Siem Reap has much to offer on its own.
 A mix of Chinese and colonial architecture gives the city a unique vibe, where countryside residents and old motorbikes blend with a vibrant café culture and a modern club scene.